Back to all posts

 If you’re ever unsure about the health of your plumbing system, having a professional take a look can provide peace of mind.
 A thorough inspection can catch potential issues that aren’t obvious to the untrained eye.
 At Mr. Pipey, we offer a full range of plumbing solutions to keep your home’s system running smoothly and prevent small problems from turning into major disasters.
 Regular check-ups are one of the smartest investments you can make for your home.

-Maintain Your Copper Pipes
+Simple Maintenance for Your Copper Pipes

 Even if your copper pipes are relatively new, they aren’t completely immune to problems.
 Leaks often happen at the joints, sometimes because the original solder job wasn’t perfect.
 It’s also important to check where your copper pipes connect to other types of metal, like cast iron drains.
 When different metals touch, a process called galvanic corrosion can occur, which slowly eats away at the pipe.
 A simple visual inspection every few months can help you catch these issues early.
 Also, consider adding pipe insulation not just for winter, but to prevent pipes from rubbing against other surfaces, which can cause wear over time.

-Spot Early Warning Signs of a Leak
+How to Spot the Early Warning Signs of a Leak

 Leaks rarely appear out of nowhere.
 Usually, your plumbing gives you subtle hints that something is wrong.
 One of the biggest culprits behind pinhole leaks is high water pressure, which puts constant stress on your entire system.
 If you hear pipes banging when you turn off a faucet, your water pressure might be too high.
 Another thing to look for is pipes that are touching or rubbing against each other, as the friction can create weak spots.
 Keep an eye out for small signs like damp drywall, musty smells, or green or blue discoloration on the copper itself.
 Catching these early warnings lets you address the root cause before a tiny drip becomes a big problem.